AndyYuen/simple-argo-example/README.md

 Click '+ NEW APP' and enter the parameters as shown:
 ![Helm Argo CD parameters Part1](images/helm-argoCD-deploy-1.jpg "Helm Argo CD parameters Part1")
-![Helm Argo CD parameters Part2](images/helm-argoCD-deploy-2.jpg "Helm Argo CD parameters Part2") For the Helm section, you only need to select the valuse.yaml and values-dev.yaml files.
+![Helm Argo CD parameters Part2](images/helm-argoCD-deploy-2.jpg "Helm Argo CD parameters Part2") For the Helm section, you only need to select the values.yaml and values-dev.yaml files.
 The other parameters are filled in automatically.
 ![Helm Argo CD parameters Part2](images/helm-argoCD-deploy-3.jpg "Helm Argo CD parameters Part3") And you will see the application you just created:
-![Argo CD Helm Application](images/helm-application.jpg "Argo CD Helm Application") Click the application, you will see the applicatin details.
+![Argo CD Helm Application](images/helm-application.jpg "Argo CD Helm Application") Click the application to see the applicatin details.
 ![Argo CD Helm Application Details](images/helm-application-details.jpg "Argo CD Helm Application Details") Notice that all the pods have a green heart, meaning everything is OK.
-There are 2 replicas of the kafka-sizing application with specific requests/limits for cpu and memory values for the dev environment.
+There are 2 replicas of the kafka-sizing application with specific requests/limits for cpu and memory values in the dev environment.
 You can access the deployed kafka-sizing application by using its route.
-Select Administrator->Networking->Routes, pick the 'kafka-sizing-dev' project and then click on the arror-in-a-box icon:
+Select Administrator->Networking->Routes, pick the 'kafka-sizing-dev' project and then click on the arrow-in-a-box icon:
 ![Kafka-sizing Route](images/kafka-sizing-route.jpg "Argo CD Helm Kafka-sizing Route") And you will see the kafka-sizing UI.
 You may play around with it and see what resources are required to run a particular Kafka workload.
 ![Kafka-sizing UI](images/kafka-sizing-UI.jpg "Argo CD Helm Kafka-sizing UI")

-### 3.1.5 Main Difference between Deployment using Helm and Argo CD
+### 3.1.5 The Main Difference between Deployment using Helm and Argo CD
 Argo CD is a declarative continuous delivery tool for Kubernetes.
 It is implemented as a Kubernetes controller meaning that it continuously monitors running applications and compares the current state with the target state.
 An application with the current state deviating from the target state is considered out-of-sync.
 Argo CD allows you to manually or automatically synchronise applications to their target states.
-For example, if the target state is to run 2 replicas of an application and you use either the OpenShift Console or the command line to change the replicas count, Argo CD will detect this and scale the number of replicas back to the target state which is 2 if you have configured Argo CD to auto-sync.
+For example, if the target state is to run 2 replicas of an application and you used either the OpenShift Console or the command line to change the replica count to 3, say, Argo CD will detect this and scale the number of replicas back to the target state which is 2 if you have configured Argo CD to auto-sync.
 Neither Helm nor Kustomize can do this by themselves.

 ## 3.2 Deployment Using Kustomize
-In this section, I am doing the continuous deployment, this time, using Kustomize.
+In this section, I am doing the deployment using Kustomize.
 <br/><br />
 Kustomize is a tool included in the oc or kubectl command.
 However, you need to have the kustomize command binary on your machine to execute the processConfigmap.sh shell script (see Section 4.).
 Kustomize lets your transform template-free (ie, without using template directives used in the Helm chart above) yaml files without modifying the original yaml files.
 And it has convenience features such as configMapGenerator and secretGenerator that are not found in Helm.